 Even if you’re not a fan of the long hot bath at the end of the day, you can’t deny the simplicity and timeless style of the contemporary free standing bath.
 It’s such a lovely feature for your ensuite, creating a feeling of clean lines and space.
 You will soon convert your bathing ways!

 Indulge in true luxury living with his and hers vanities, an absolute necessity when it comes to planning the perfect ensuite.
 With lots of mirror space, ample storage and no queuing to clean your teeth, mornings will become a dream!

 Embrace the raw tactility of nature

 Timber finishes in the bathroom introduce a warmth to offset the cool tiling and basins and can be a great way to bring in some colour.
 In response to the relentless pace of work and life, Dulux created the Grounded theme inspired by the wellness movement and the growing desire that so many of us feel for greater simplicity and connection to nature.
 Grounded is curated around a warm, brown-based, neutral palette that evokes a sense of calm and serenity.
 Visit Grounded to apply a calm and grounded approach to your bathroom.

 Above all, have some fun exploring the many options you have to choose from to create your dream kitchen and bathroom in your new Carlisle home.
-A pre-visit to Spectra Showroom in Mulgrave is a must, you can experiment with our expansive range of colours, fixtures, appliances and finishes from some of Australia’s most reputable brands.
-To find your nearest display home, click here.
-Or call 13 27 67 to book a Spectra browse appointment.
+A pre-visit to Spectra Online is a must, you can experiment with our expansive range of colours, fixtures, appliances and finishes from some of Australia’s most reputable brands.
+To find your nearest display home, click here Or call 13 27 67 to book a Spectra browse appointment.

-And don’t forget to Register to receive our new Homes Guide when it’s released January 4th, 2020.
+And don’t forget to Register to receive our new Homes Guide.

 To experiment with themes and find your perfect signature interior style make sure you check out our Inspire by Carlisle.